Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Results Analysis

 Considering the Qwen series is trained on massive web-scale corpora, we hypothesize that its divergent RLVR behavior from Llama is because the evaluation set MATH-500 may be inadvertently contaminated in Qwen’s large-scale training data, which is hard to eliminate completely.
 To verify our hypothesis, we probe memorization on several widely used mathematical-reasoning benchmarks.
-Concretely, we truncate the original questions at 40\%, 60\%, and 80\% of their lengths and feed these partial questions as prompts into the model, and then evaluate the model’s \textit{partial-prompt completion rate} by computing ROUGE and EM scores (details in \ref{sec::Memorization Capability}) between the generated completion and ground-truth continuations.
-In addition, we evaluate the model’s \textit{partial-prompt answer accuracy} by checking if the continuation contains the correct answer, across both partial and full question settings.
+Concretely, we truncate the original questions at 40\%, 60\%, and 80\% of their lengths and feed these partial questions as prompts into the model, and then evaluate the model’s \textbf{partial-prompt completion rate} by computing ROUGE and EM scores between the generated completion and ground-truth continuations.
+In addition, we evaluate the model’s \textbf{partial-prompt answer accuracy} by checking if the continuation contains the correct answer, across both partial and full question settings.

-The detailed results are presented in Table \ref{tab:problem_memorization_greedy}, revealing strong signs of data contamination in the Qwen2.5 series models when evaluated on commonly used benchmarks, such as MATH-500, AMC, and AIME2024.
-For instance, when only the first 60\% of the questions are provided, \qwenmathSevenB is able to accurately reconstruct more than half of the remaining problems on MATH-500 with greedy decoding, achieving a completion rate of 54.6\%.
-Even when just 40\% proportion of the questions are shown, the model still manages to recover 39.2\% of the unseen problems on MATH-500.
+The detailed results are presented in Tab.~\ref{tab:problem_memorization_greedy}, revealing strong signs of data contamination in the Qwen2.5 series models when evaluated on commonly used benchmarks, such as MATH-500, AMC, and AIME2024.
+For instance, when only the first 60\% of the questions are provided, \qwenmathSevenB is able to accurately reconstruct more than half of the remaining problems on MATH-500.
+Even when just 40\% proportion of the questions are shown, the model still manages to recover 39.2\% of the problems on MATH-500.
 Similar patterns are observed on AMC and AIME2024.
-These results indicate that the evaluation benchmarks for Qwen2.5 may suffer from data contamination: Although pre-training on massive web-scale corpora brings strong capacity on mathematical reasoning, \emph{e.g.}, superior performance on recently introduced mathematical tasks like LiveMathBench and AIME2025, those large-scale corpora also include publicly available benchmark problems inevitably, leading to less convincing results of old benchmarks, while removing such instances during large-scale crawling is notoriously difficult.
+These results indicate that the evaluation benchmarks for Qwen2.5 may suffer from data contamination.
+Although pre-training on massive web-scale corpora brings strong capacity on mathematical reasoning, \emph{e.g.}, superior performance on recently introduced mathematical tasks like LiveMathBench and AIME2025, those large-scale corpora also include publicly available benchmark problems inevitably, leading to less convincing results of old benchmarks, while removing such instances during large-scale crawling is notoriously difficult.